Smoothieware/Smoothie-video-tutorials/README.md

 * Connecting and using a CHIP or a Raspi
 * Tour of the various extension boards
 * How to protect a board with a fuse
+* Quick rundown of all you need to do to get a Smoothie to work, without details, just to get an idea of the process